wadlo/open-combat-engine/README.md

 # Features
 - Unit AI movement (Port of GSAI to C# and Godot 4)
-- Deterministic, every simulated battle will have the same end result

 # Example
 - Clash -- An example with swordsmen and archers that can be spawned by both sides.